Prototype apps with Mapbox in Framer X

 - Navigate to your Mapbox Studio page and find the style you created earlier.

-- Once the style has been made public, click on the Share & use button next to your style.
+- Once you make the style public, click on the Share & use button next to your style.

 - Click on the Use tab.

 - Scroll down and click on the clipboard icon to copy your access token.